Alestes

-Alestes is a genus of freshwater ray-finned fishes belonging to the family Alestidae, known as the "African Characidae" as they are found exclusively on that continent.
-As suggested by that name, they Alestidae was formerly included in Characidae.
-Myletes was a synonym of Alestes, which was used for various South American serrasalmids too but this name was suppressed by Opinion 1813 of the ICZN.
+Alestes is a genus of freshwater ray-finned fishes belonging to the family Alestidae, the African characins.
+As suggested by the name, the Alestidae was formerly included in Characidae before that family was limited to South American fish.
+Myletes was a synonym of Alestes, which was also used for various South American serrasalmids but this name was suppressed by Opinion 1813 of the ICZN.

 Within the Lake Chad basin, Alestes and Hydrocynus, collectively known as salanga, are lightly smoked and dried.

 Species

 There are currently seven recognized species in this genus: